Ali Raza

 Enforcement

-Can be forcefully taken; state can take punitive measures on non-payers
+Can be forcefully taken; the state can take strict actions against non-payers

 Not enforced upon people